apondlife/discone/Assets/Mechanic/script.md

 never did figure out where they came from\

 didn’t care enough i guess\
-too much take in just layin there haa hah.
+too much take in just layin’ there haa hah.

 yeah where i come from, flowers were purposed, intentioned.\
 “where are they” & “i need one” & all that